agl-alexglopez/maze-tui/README.md

 # Multithreading with Mazes in Rust

 > **Note: This is a companion project to my original maze repository written in C++ ([multithreading-with-mazes](https://github.com/agl-alexglopez/multithreading-with-mazes/tree/main)).
+I used this project to learn much about Rust.
+There are a wide range of data structures, algorithms, and design patterns utilized in the project so its a good one for learning new languages.
 There are a number of benefits I have found in the rust version.
-First, it seems that this project can build on Linux, Mac, and Windows.
+First, it seems that this project can build on Linux, Mac, and Windows, while the C++ version was not compatible with Windows.
 The Windows version has slow performance and I'm working on that, but the project should run just fine everywhere else.
 This project is built and run with cargo.**

 ![wilson-demo](/images/wilson-demo.png)